cmu-sei/pharos/README.md

 Cohen <cfc@cert.org> with questions you may have about this work.
 I may be unable to respond in a timely manner, but I will do my best.

-# Pharos Static Analysis Tools
+# Pharos Static Binary Analysis Tools

 ## APIAnalyzer